dynamsoft-docs/label-recognition-docs/programming/objectivec-swift/user-guide.md

    ```Swift
    import DynamsoftLabelRecognition
    ```
-5. Add code for OCR

-   After setting up the basic project, you can now move on to coding.
+5. After setting up the basic project, let's now move on to coding.

     The following code demonstrates initializing DynamsoftLabelRecognition and starting the text recognition process.
+Overall, this piece of code will not do anything as is, but once integrated with an image viewer and a few buttons in the view controller, you can easily set up a simple iOS app that allows the user to OCR any image from their photo gallery.
+If you are interested in the larger code snippet, please refer to [User Guide Code Snippets](user-guide-code-snippets.md).

    Objective-C: